 In order to increase the dissolution of biomass, milling or grinding is an important step to obtain smaller particle size.
 Small particle size of solutes provides a larger surface area, resulting in a higher rate of dissolution compared to larger particle sizes of solutes.
 This was due to the larger surface area, which allowed the IL to easily penetrate and break the lignocellulosic network (Sun et al. 2009).
 Table 4 shows the dissolution time with different particle sizes of [Emim][Ace].
 The coconut shell started to dissolve after 30 min, when the color changed to black.
 The color indicated the presence of the soluble lignin fraction in the ILs (Sun and Cheng, 2002; Kilpeläinen et al. 2007).
-It was crucial to choose the right particle sizes (10 to 65 $\mu$ m) are easier to dissolve in ionic liquids.
+It was crucial to choose the right particle size for dissolving the biomass in ILs.
+It was indicated that the smaller biomass particle sizes (10 to 65 μm) are easier to dissolve in ionic liquids.
 Leskinen et al. (2013) indicated that the preparation of starting materials strong influence the dissolution of biomass in ionic liquids because the particle sizes and milling types affect the dissolution of sawdust.
 In addition, Padmanabhan et al. (2011) reported that the reduction of particle size of Miscanthus also reduced the dissolution time.